 How do I get there?

-The GISRUK 2018 conference will be held at the University of Leicester main campus.
+The GISRUK 2018 conference will be held at School of Geography, Geology and the Environment of the University of Leicester (main campus, Bennett Building).

 Leicester is just 69 minutes direct from London by train.
 There are also direct rail links to Birmingham, Sheffield, Nottingham, Derby, East Midlands Parkway (for East Midlands Airport), Peterborough, Luton and Stansted Airport.

 Leicester is on a direct line into St Pancras International, the home of Eurostar, and with just one change of train, you could be in Paris or Brussels by lunchtime.
 North-South train services through Leicester are run by East Midlands Trains, who also manage Leicester Station; East-West services are run by Cross-Country Trains.